ICHydro/Riverlabs/docs/en/user-manual/hardware/internal-components.md

 ### Cleaning

 **If necessary:**

 - Power off and remove batteries
 - Use 90%+ isopropyl alcohol
-- Soft brush (toothbrush, anti-static brush)
+- Soft brush (toothbrush or anti-static brush)
 - Air dry completely before reassembly
 - Do not use water or cleaners